azurenoops/terraform-overlays-baseline/docs/best-practices/key-concepts.md

 ## Composition

-Composition is a collection of infrastructure modules, which can span across several logically separated areas (e.g.., Azure Regions, several Azure accounts).
+Composition is a collection of infrastructure modules(`overlays`), which can span across several logically separated areas (e.g.., Azure Regions, several Azure accounts).
 Composition is used to describe the complete infrastructure required for the whole organization or project.

 A composition consists of infrastructure modules, which consist of resources modules, which implement individual resources.
 For example, the [Mission Enclave Landing Zone Starter](https://github.com/azurenoops/ref-scca-enclave-landing-zone-starter) is a composition that consists of the [Landing Zone Management Hub](https://github.com/azurenoops/terraform-azurerm-overlays-management-hub) and [Landing Zone Management Spoke](https://github.com/azurenoops/terraform-azurerm-overlays-management-spoke) infrastructure modules.